Dr Sam Miles

 15-17 Tavistock Place

-I am a qualitative social sciences researcher, focusing on young people, sexual & reproductive health (SRH) and technology.
+I am a qualitative social sciences researcher, focusing on young people, sexual & reproductive health & rights (SRHR), and digital technology.

 Drawing on my work in sexuality and space studies, queer theory, and locative digital media (that is, GPS-enabled mobile dating apps) my doctorate explored how MSM negotiate public and private space, social-sexual encounters and issues of risk and surveillance when using locative digital media.
 In-depth qualitative fieldwork with men living and working in London emphasised the embodied experiences of these users in a digitally enhanced but demonstrably physical context.

-I also have experience teaching for the British Council, working as a researcher in media technology, and in events and fundraising, including grantwriting for the Helen Bamber Foundation.
+I also have experience teaching for the British Council, working as a researcher in media technology, and as a grantwriter for the Helen Bamber Foundation.

 You can read my blog here.